 Dog Breeding Establishment Guidelines

-The Department of Environment, Community & Local Government has issued guidelines for Dog Breeding Establishments (including boarding kennels) under the Dog Breeding Establishments Act 2010.
-These guidelines can be found at www.agriculture.gov.ie
+Guidelines for Dog Breeding Establishments (including boarding kennels) under the Dog Breeding Establishments Act 2010 can be found at www.agriculture.gov.ie.